-The Master of Arts (M.A.) in social innovation is designed to prepare individuals to foster and lead innovation throughout their organizations, businesses, and communities in ways that impact daily operations.
+The Professional Master of Arts in Social Innovation (PMASI) is designed to prepare individuals to foster and lead innovation throughout their organizations, businesses, and communities in ways that impact daily operations.

 The program prepares students to critically examine and address complex social problems such as childhood hunger, illiteracy, domestic violence, air pollution, food deserts, contaminated drinking water, poverty, and homelessness.

-The social innovation program consists of 36 credit hours of coursework.
+The PMASI program consists of 36 credit hours of coursework.
 There are no prerequisites and students with any bachelor's degree may be accepted.
-Courses will be offered as a hybrid, meeting both in class and online.
+Courses will be offered as hybrid, meeting both in class and online.
 In-person courses will meet at the Robert C. Pew Campus in downtown Grand Rapids.
 The program features courses in social innovation, public administration, social work, and management.

 - Six core courses in social innovation and public administration: 18 credits

 - Three application courses for project: 9 credits

 - Three courses of synthesis coursework: 9 credits

 Why Study Social Innovation at Grand Valley?